DKunin/knowledge/workshops-conferences/WeAreDevs2018/Get Into Open Source! How to Start or Do More in the OSS Community Joe Sepi.md

 - Github selfies
 - Ibm involved in linux foundation, a lot of in opensource and stuff
-- incubator-openwisk - opensource serverless platform for apache
+- incubator-openwisk - opensource serverless platform for apache (NB)
 - developer.ibm.com/code
     - code patterns and stuff